Dudh Koshi: Paddling

 The river is characteristic of extreme white water and normally cannot be used for watersports.
 The descent is over 5% and there are rapids that reach WW VI difficulty (not yet rated by AWA) and places that need to be portaged even with the best equipment.
 In addition, the river often changes — big stones getting moved around by natural forces etc.

 Flowing down from Mount Everest, the river is believed to be the highest navigable whitewater.
-As such, it came to attention of teams participating in the world cup since Austrian paddlers made a world record descending from 3200 m altitude in France.
+As such, it came to the attention of teams participating in the world cup since Austrian paddlers made a world record descending from 3,200 m altitude in France.
 Czechoslovak sportsmen then agreed to take up the challenge.
-A team of sixteen men, fourteen Czechs and two Slovaks, had been gathered and on 4 January 1973 they set on the journey from Děhylov by cars (notably using customized Tatra 138 that had to survive over 30,000 km forth and back).
+A team of sixteen men, including fourteen Czechs and two Slovaks, had been gathered and on 4 January 1973 they set on the journey from Děhylov by cars (notably using customized Tatra 138 that had to survive over 30,000 km forth and back).
 For the last part from Lukla to Pheriche, 110 porters were hired to carry the boats and other equipment.
-The actual river trip began on 1 April near Pheriche at 4243 mamsl and ran for 126 km down to Sun Kosi.
+The actual river trip began on 1 April near Pheriche at 4,243 mamsl and ran for 126 km down to Sun Kosi.
 The paddlers used both covered tandem canoes (C2) of Vertex brand and solo kayaks (K1), all made of fiberglass.
 The expedition returned home safely in August the same year.

 Three years later, in 1976, there was a British expedition of seven kayakers under the leadership of Mike Jones.
-They used 4 metres long fiberglass slalom-style kayaks specially designed by Pyranha Canoes with extra buyonancy and reinforcement.
+They used 4 metres long fiberglass slalom-style kayaks specially designed by Pyranha Canoes with extra buoyancy and reinforcement.
 The expedition is notable for taking place in September to avoid ice and when the water was high to set new altitude record.
 They paddled at approximately 5300 mamsl on one of the lakes at the Khumbu Glacier.
 But the high water flow had its downside — many parts were too dangerous and had to be omitted; the result was that just two boats out of eleven survived to the end at the confluence with Sun Kosi.
 It is unclear which parts of the river were skipped, but the descent is generally considered incomplete.
-The next year, HTV documentary movie "Dudh Kosi: Relentless River of Everest" has been released which is a source of common misconception that this was the first trip on the river.
+The next year, HTV documentary movie "Dudh Kosi: Relentless River of Everest" was released which is a source of common misconception that this was the first trip on the river.

 Note that both expeditions didn't embark on Dudh Kosi but rather on Lobuche which is the river formed by the Khumbu Glacier and which runs around Pheriche.
 Just below Pheriche it merges with Imja Khola which then runs for about ten kilometres before it joins Dudh Kosi under Tengboche.

 Since then, there were many expeditions using wide variety of boat constructions allowing to run some rapids that had to be portaged previously.
 However the access to upper parts above Lukla is now limited due to stricter regulations in and around national parks.